wielandbrendel/agmb-docker/README.md

 so, e.g. to pull the image *jupyter-deeplearning* with Cuda 7.0 and CuDNN v3 you would do

-    wielandbrendel/jupyter-deeplearning:cuda7.0-cudnn3
+    docker pull wielandbrendel/jupyter-deeplearning:cuda7.0-cudnn3

 Other available tags are *ubuntu-14.04* and *cuda6.5*.

 ### AGMB Docker wrapper

 To make the employment of the containers as painless as possible we have wrapped all important flags in the script ```agmb-docker``` (see root directory of repo), which is a modification of the ```nvidia-docker``` wrapper from the [nvidia-docker repository](https://github.com/NVIDIA/nvidia-docker).
-To run a container, first pull the image from Docker Hub (important - see below) before running the command
+To run a container, first pull the image from Docker Hub (important - otherwise the CUDA version cannot be detected) before running the command

     GPU=0,1 /.agmb-docker run -d wielandbrendel/jupyter-deeplearning:cuda7.0-cudnn3